-ASC manages the ship through the means of a time charter with the owner, Edison Chouest Offshore, Inc. (ECO).
-ECO provides for the safe operation and maintenance of the ship, and assists in the efforts of the scientific program on board.
+ASC manages the ships through the means of a time charter with the owner, Edison Chouest Offshore, Inc. (ECO).
+ECO provides for the safe operation and maintenance of the ships, and assists in the efforts of the scientific program on board.

-Figure 1: The Nathaniel B. Palmer (and friend)
+Figure 1: The RVIB Nathaniel B. Palmer (and friend)